ToolsArchives/Binder-Collection/README.md

 Download individual binders: https://github.com/De-eloper/Binder-Collection/releases/tag/bindf

-These are all tools I collected over time, all have been checked and are clean.
+These are all tools I collected over time, not all have been checked and are clean.
 If you do not trust one, please run in a virtual machine or vps.